openvinotoolkit/open_model_zoo/models/public/inception-resnet-v2-tf/inception-resnet-v2-tf.md

 ### Original model

-1. Name: `InceptionResnetV2/AuxLogits/Logits/BiasAdd`, contains probabilities for all dataset classes (0 class is background).
+Probabilities for all dataset classes (0 class is background).
 Probabilities are represented in logits format.
+Name: `InceptionResnetV2/AuxLogits/Logits/BiasAdd`.

 ### Converted model

-1. Name: `InceptionResnetV2/AuxLogits/Logits/MatMul`, shape: [1,1001] in [BxC] format,
+Probabilities for all dataset classes (0 class is background).
+Probabilities are represented in logits format.
+Name: `InceptionResnetV2/AuxLogits/Logits/MatMul`, shape: [1,1001] in [BxC] format,
     where:

     - B - batch size
-    - C - vector of probabilities for all dataset classes (0 class is background).
-Probabilities are represented in logits format.
+    - C - vector of probabilities.

 ## Legal Information

 [https://raw.githubusercontent.com/tensorflow/models/master/LICENSE]()